Trump Slams NFL And Jemele Hill Following ESPN Suspension

 This play always work.
 Change happens when advertisers are impacted.
 If you feel strongly about JJ's statement, boycott his advertisers. https://t.co/LFXJ9YQe74— Jemele Hill (@jemelehill) October 9, 2017

-The comments put Jones at odds with the players' union as well as NFL Commissioner Roger Goodell.

-It was an apparent turnaround for Jones, who just two weeks earlier had himself knelt and linked arms with players at a game against the Cardinals in Arizona, before rising as singer Jordin Sparks began the national anthem.
-Jones said after the game, it was a statement about "unity" and "equality."
+It was an apparent turnaround for Jones, who just two weeks earlier had himself knelt and linked arms with players at a game against the Cardinals in Arizona before rising as singer Jordin Sparks began the national anthem.
+Jones said after the game that it was a statement about "unity" and "equality."

 Just before her suspension was announced, Hill tried to clarify her statement about Jones, tweeting, "I'm not advocating a NFL boycott.
 But an unfair burden has been put on players in Dallas & Miami w/ anthem directives."